-Join Richard Harrington for an in-depth discussion in this video Auto exposure bracketing, part of Up and Running with the Canon Rebel SL1 (100D and Kiss X7).
+Join Richard Harrington for an in-depth discussion in this video Auto exposure bracketing, part of Learning the Canon Rebel SL1 (100D and Kiss X7).

 - I mentioned bracketing earlier in the course as a way to shoot the same scene with different exposure settings.
 This is useful when the lighting starts to get tricky, because bracketing can improve your chances of getting a correctly exposed shot.
 You can also use bracketing when creating high dynamic range or HDR photos.
 If you want to learn more about HDR, be sure to check out my course here on Lynda.com, all about Photomatix Pro.
 Your camera offers auto exposure bracketing.
 This tells the camera to automatically alter the exposure settings between shots and take a continuous burst of shots.